RESEARCH FACTS ON HOMESCHOOLING

 The above findings are extensively documented in one or more of the following sources, and most are available from www.nheri.org:

-- Homeschooling associated with beneficial learner and societal outcomes but educators do not promote it, Brian D. Ray, 2013, Peabody Journal of Education, 88(3), 324-341 [a peer-reviewed journal].
+- Ray, Brian D. (2013).
+Homeschooling associated with beneficial learner and societal outcomes but educators do not promote it.
+Peabody Journal of Education, 88(3), 324-341 [a peer-reviewed journal].

 About the Author

 Brian D. Ray, Ph.D. is an internationally known researcher, educator, speaker, and expert witness, and serves as president of the nonprofit National Home Education Research Institute.
 He is a former certified teacher in public and private schools and served as a professor in the fields of science, research methods, and education at the graduate and undergraduate levels.
-His Ph.D. is in science education from Oregon State University and his M.S. is in zoology from Ohio University.
-Dr. Ray has been studying the homeschool movement for about 33 years.
+He holds a Ph.D. in science education from Oregon State University, a M.S. in zoology from Ohio University, and a B.S. in biology from the University of Puget Sound.
+Dr. Ray has been studying the homeschool movement since about 1984.

 For more homeschool research and more in-depth interpretation of research, media, journalists, and others please contact: